ArvKrish/Mini-Game/README.md

 # Mini-Game
-A small RPG with a Player and a villain.
+A small RPG with a Player and as much villains as you want.
 Also Coffee and Boost.